A Regional Cancer Centre for Humberside and North Lincolnshire providing cancer and haematology

 The centre sits in a rural setting on the edge of the main hospital site, cascading down a northerly hillside to provide panoramic views of the surrounding countryside.
 The building is wrapped around themed courtyards, distinctively designed to provide stimulating outdoor spaces and assist orientation.

-Through our approach, and by carefully listening and responding to our clients’ comments we have delivered a true healing environment, where patients and staff are uplifted and wayfinding is easy through connection to the surrounding setting.
+Through our approach, and by carefully listening and responding to our clients’ comments we have delivered a truly healing environment, where patients and staff are uplifted and wayfinding is easy through connection to the surrounding setting.

 Working with the site topography a key driver was to provide ground level access to each floor as it stepped down the slope.
 A decision was made to invert the normal model for this type of facility, locating the wards on the lower floor with Outpatients on the main entrance level and the Medical Physics department and Academic and Research offices on the upper floor